Jordan Love leads Packers upset, sends Cowboys into a long, miserable offseason

 The Packers knew Jordan Love was ready for the moment.
 They had to know how much pressure an early score would put on the Dallas Cowboys.

+The embarrassing blowout at home will have the Cowboys considering changes everywhere, including with head coach Mike McCarthy.
+In Sunday's game, the Packers tied a franchise record for points in a playoff game, and it was the first time the Cowboys had ever given up more than 38 points in a playoff game.
+A Cowboys defense that was very good in the regular season was a total no-show in the playoffs.

-The Packers are the first No. 7 seed to win a playoff game.
+The Packers are the first No. 7 seed to win an NFL playoff game.
 That means the Cowboys are the first team to lose to a No. 7 seed in the playoffs.

 The Packers took that opening kickoff and drove 75 yards for a touchdown.
-The Cowboys pressed the entire game after that and never made it competitive.
-That led to a blowout win that we'll be talking about for months, and maybe years.
+After that, the Cowboys pressed the entire game and never made it competitive.
+That led to a blowout win that we'll be talking about for months, maybe years.

 Jordan Love starts hot

-The Cowboys never looked comfortable, on offense or defense.
-The Packers looked like the team that expected to win.
+The Cowboys never looked comfortable on offense or defense.
+Meanwhile, the Packers looked like the team that expected to win.

-Love was great from the first drive on.
+Love was great from the first drive.
 He set the tone right away, standing in against the rush and delivering a big pass to Romeo Doubs as he got hit.
 That ignited the opening scoring drive.

 First big play of the day: Love to Doubs 🎯